 VolksLiga (“The People’s League“) is a 2016 libertarian political initiative that grew out to a national movement in 2019.
-The main principles of our ideology can be boiled down to maximum personal freedom in context of minimum government and maximal governance.
+The main principles of our ideology can be boiled down to maximum personal freedom in the context of minimum government and maximal governance in terms of efficiency.

 In our party there is room for different opinions about the implementation and shaping of such a libertarian society.
 We may house members who depart from an extremist point of view and consider themselves as anarchists as well as members who are spiritual, religious or conservative.
 As long as every member sides our aims and goals, specified in our statutes (Dutch), there is a will and a way.

 Under the lead of founder Henning Van Duffel the political idea grew out to a local political faction.
 He had the aim to introduce VolksLiga’s name and principles in his local home town Mechelen through the municipal elections in 2018.
 The Belgo-Norwegian founder saw it as a pilot project, himself being a central party member of Liberalistene (Capitalist Party).
 That same year VolksLiga also took off in a neighbouring town Duffel (not to be confused with owner’s surname).
 With respectively 0,42% and 1,01% of the votes no member was elected, although many goals had been achieved in terms of communication and local awareness.

 By the end of 2018 we investigated the possibity to participate in the 2019 national elections.
 In February of 2019 we allied with our French-speaking colleagues Parti Libertarien and officially sought membership of the IALP, the International Association of Libertarian Parties.